 For a detailed breakdown of the content available at each tier, see the access level documentation.

 Data owners have the ability to control access to their datasets at each of the above levels – making access at a certain level public, limited to certain users, or contingent on fulfilling a set of requirements.

 At this point, take the time to understand whether you will be eligible for a certain level of access to the dataset, and what preliminary steps you may need to take.
 If the dataset has requirements, click Apply next to any requirement to see what sort of information you will need to provide to gain approval.

 Usage rules are restrictions placed on the way you can use this data once you've gained access.
-For example, data exports may be restricted to certain compute environments, and/or require administrator approval.
+For example, data exports may be restricted to certain export environments, and/or require administrator approval.
 While no action is required when you first apply for access a dataset, it's helpful to understand these restrictions to better understand what limitations, if any, they might pose to your research.

 Learn more in the usage rules documentation.